danforthcenter/plantcv-annotate/docs/Points.md

 - **Parameters:**
     - bin_img - binary image, filtered mask image with selected objects

+- **Returns:**
+    - corrected_mask - A labeled mask with non-annotated objects filtered out, and unresolvable annotations marked with a single, labeled pixel.
+    - num - The number of unique objects in the `corrected_mask`.

 - **Context:**
     - Filters objects from the `bin_mask` if they do not overlap with an annotation in the `Points` class instance.
 Also adds a labeled pixel to the corrected mask if an object cannot be resolved for any annotations.
 Also returns the number of unique objects in the `corrected_mask` which is useful for downstream analysis.